Britpop: Post-punk/garage rock revival

-Britpop revival
+2010s–2020s Britpop revival

-At the beginning of the decade of the 2010s, there appeared a series of new bands that combined indie rock with the Britpop of the '90s.
-Viva Brother were described as "launch[ing] an update on Britpop, called Gritpop" with their debut album, Famous First Words, although they did not receive great support from the specialised music press.
-Soon after in 2012, All the Young released their debut album, Welcome Home.
+At the beginning of the 2010s, a wave of new bands emerged that combined indie rock with the Britpop of the 1990s.
+Viva Brother launched an update on Britpop, dubbed "gritpop", with their debut album Famous First Words, although they did not receive significant support from the music press.
+In 2012, All the Young released their debut album, Welcome Home.
+Later, bands such as Superfood and the Australian band DMA's joined the revival, with DMA's debut album receiving favorable reviews.
+Several Britpop bands also began to reunite during this period, with Blur, Suede and Pulp all reforming in the late 2000s and early 2010s, and Oasis in 2024.

-New bands of the revival appeared some years later, including the Superfood and the Australian band DMA's, whose debut album obtained favourable reviews from the specialised press.
+In the mid-2020s, a new group of artists began drawing inspiration from the energy and iconography of mid-1990s Britain.
+Notable examples include Nia Archives, whose debut album Silence Is Loud features a Union Jack on its cover, and Dua Lipa, who explored Britpop influences in her album Radical Optimism.
+AG Cook's triple album Britpop reimagines the genre's aesthetic, featuring Charli XCX and a warped Union Jack cover.
+Rachel Chinouriri's album What a Devastating Turn of Events notably incorporates Britpop influences, aiming to recreate the visual and sonic aesthetics of the Britpop movement.
+Chinouriri cited bands like Oasis and the Libertines as key inspirations.
+In 2024, Oasis announced they were reuniting for the Oasis Live '25 Tour.

-"Britpop" term
+Terminology

 Artists of the genre have dismissed the "Britpop" term.
 Oasis bandleader Noel Gallagher denied that the band were associated with the term: "We're not Britpop, we're universal rock.
 The media can take the Britpop and stick it as far up the back entry of the country houses as they can take it."
 Blur guitarist Graham Coxon stated in the 2009 documentary Blur – No Distance Left to Run that he "didn't like being called Britpop, or pop, or PopBrit, or however you want to put it."
 Pulp frontman Jarvis Cocker also expressed his dislike for the term in an interview with Stephen Merchant on BBC Radio 4's Chain Reaction in 2010, describing it as a "horrible, bitty, sharp sound."
+He would go onto to tell NME in 2025: "I've always hated that word.
+I would never willingly associate myself with it. ...
+If that kind of attitude is coming back, then I would be very excited about it, just not the 'BP' word – it's a terrible word."

-In 2020, with attention turning to all "landfill indie" acts of the 2000s, Mark Beaumont of the NME argued that the term Britpop had been devalued, ignoring all the cultural aspects that had made the scene so important, with the term becoming a "catch-all" for "any band that played guitars in the 1990s."
+In 2020, with attention turning to "landfill indie" acts of the 2000s, Mark Beaumont of the NME argued that the term Britpop had been devalued, ignoring all the cultural aspects that had made the scene so important, with the term becoming a "catch-all" for "any band that played guitars in the 1990s."